andrastantos/brew/docs/cpu/floating_point_support.rst

 Floating point support
 ======================

-There are three basic floating point types supported by Brew:

-FP64: IEEE754 double-precision floating point type
-FP32: IEEE754 single precision floating point type
-FP16: IEEE754 half-precision floating point type

-The latter of the three types is only supported in vector form.
+Brew only defines support for single-precision floating point numbers, in the form of the FP32 register type.

-Computation of the results for each type follow the IEEE754 standard.
+Floating point computation follows the IEEE754 standard.

-A status register, :code:`FPSTAT` is provided for controlling rounding behavior and floating point exception reporting.
+A status register, :code:`fpstat` is provided for controlling rounding behavior and floating point exception reporting.

 Exception handling
 ------------------